Shyp/rickover/README.md

 You can use the following variables to tune the server:

 - `PG_SERVER_POOL_SIZE` - Maximum number of database connections from an individual instance.
-Across every database connection in the cluster, you want to have the number of active Postgres connections equal to 2*CPUs on the Postgres machine.
+Across every database connection in the cluster, you want to have the number of active Postgres connections equal to 2 * (num CPUs on the Postgres machine).
 Currently set to 15.

 - `PORT` - which port to listen on.